NDCoder22/spdx-3-model/model/AI/AI.md

 ## Summary

-Additional metadata based on software profile, that is useful for ai applications and models.
+Additional metadata based on software profile, that is useful for AI applications and models.

 ## Description